core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 This specification also makes use of the following terminology:

 * item:  A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.
 * path: A path is a string that identifies a schema node within the schema tree.
-A path consists of the list of schema node identifier(s) separated by slashes ("/").
-Schema node identifier(s) are always listed from the top-level schema node up to the targeted schema node. (e.g. "/ietf-system:system-state/clock/current-datetime")
+A path consists of the list of consecutive schema node identifier(s) separated by slashes ("/").
+Schema node identifier(s) are always listed from the top-level schema node up to the targeted schema node and could contain namespace information. (e.g. "/ietf-system:system-state/clock/current-datetime")
 * YANG Schema Item iDentifier (SID): Unsigned integer used to identify different YANG items.

 # ".sid" file lifecycle  {#sid-lifecycle}

-YANG is a language designed to model data accessed using one of the compatible protocols (e.g. NETCONF {{RFC6241}}, RESCONF {{RFC8040}} and CoRECONF {{-comi}}).
+YANG is a language designed to model data accessed using one of the compatible protocols (e.g. NETCONF {{RFC6241}}, RESTCONF {{RFC8040}} and CORECONF {{-comi}}).
 A YANG module defines hierarchies of data, including configuration, state data, RPCs, actions and notifications.